 UAVA helpline: 0808 80 200 28 Monday to Saturday, 8am to 8pm.
 Calls are free and will not show up on your bill.

 Leaving home immediately

-Take some essentials with you such as a change of clothes, toiletries and any medication you need to take regularly.
-If you can find a safe way, try to take with you important items such as your passport, bank and credit cards and mobile phone.
+If you are planning to leave, try to take some essentials with you such as a change of clothes, toiletries and any medication you need to take regularly.
+If possible, take important items such as your passport, bank and credit cards and mobile phone.